ghartsel/GX-Kernel/content/metrics-cpu.md

 2,100 messages per second.

 For each lower task priority level, about six microseconds more is needed to send and receive a message.
-Messages do not have a priority.
+Messages don't have a priority.

 Similarly, the time between the call to SIGNAL an event and when the WAIT for the event is completed, for two high-priority tasks, is 422